 This is how you can create an action plan for the next year:

-Stay on track and review your monthly progress.
-Acknowledge small wins, write down memorable moments, share your monthly gratitude, new experiences and life lessons, and keep track of the goal progress.
+Stay on track and review your weekly and monthly progress.
+Acknowledge small wins, write down memorable moments, share your gratitude, new experiences and life lessons, and keep track of the goal progress.

 Having this clear annual strategy with you–be it the Best Year Journal or your own notepad where you keep track of your goals–will make you more intentional and mindful with every single of your decisions and steps; and more clear with where you are now, and where you want to go.
 If you want to know more about this annual practice, head to Mimi Ikonn's video, creator of the Best Year Journal, where she shares this process in full.